kv-18-vk/Typing-Speed-Tester/README.md

 ---
 ## User Experience

--The application is designed to be fun and engaging, with real-time feedback and visual cues.
+- The application is designed to be fun and engaging, with real-time feedback and visual cues.
--Users can track their progress over time, compete with others, and receive certificates for their achievements.
+- Users can track their progress over time, compete with others, and receive certificates for their achievements.
--The platform is accessible via modern web browsers and requires no installation.
+- The platform is accessible via modern web browsers and requires no installation.

 ---
 ## 🛠 Installation